JAC has replaced the circuit specific Court Appointed Registry Contract with a statewide Registry/Off-Registry

 link.
 Click on it.

-On this page, you may choose to change your Tax Identification number by clicking the link in the next box, if applicable.
+On this page, you may choose to change your Federal Employer Identification Number (FEIN) by clicking the link in the next box, if applicable.

 The Registry Contract covers all circuits.
 (Please note: The contract will ONLY become valid in a